Adaptive Keyframe Selection for Scalable 3D Scene Reconstruction in Dynamic Environments: Proposed Method

 The photometric error, $e_{\text{photo}}$, quantifies the difference in pixel intensities between two images.
 It is highly effective at capturing changes in texture and other fine details.
 We calculate this as the Mean Absolute Error (L1 norm) over all valid pixels:

 where $p$ represents a pixel coordinate in the valid mask $\mathcal{M}$, and $I(p)$ is the pixel intensity.
 We specifically choose the L1 norm over the L2 norm (Mean Squared Error) for its increased robustness to outliers, such as sensor noise or small occlusions, which might otherwise disproportionately influence the error score.
+The valid mask $\mathcal{M}$ identifies pixels with successful depth-based reprojection between frames.
+We observe that as the overlap decreases, common in highly dynamic sequences, the mask size shrinks, naturally leading to a higher error signal that triggers keyframe insertion.
+Conversely, in static datasets with high overlap, the error remains stable.
+This mechanism ensures that the system is most responsive when scene coverage is at risk.